Notes from the Trail

 by Dave Rusk It's almost the Summer Solstice, also known as the First Day of Summer.
 If you haven’t been out hiking by this time it’s time to get started!
 The daylight hours are long, the high trails in Rocky Mountain National Park are free of snow with prolific alpine flowers blooming.
 Here are four hikes from short and easy to long and challenging to get you out on this spectacular day of prolonged daylight.
 Tundra Communities Trail - 0.6 miles Want to watch the sunrise from the top of the world?
 Head up Trail Ridge Road to the Rock Cut parking area and get on the Tundra Communities Trail.
 You will need to get there early, sunrise is at 5:32am on June 20th, and you will need to be there even earlier if you want to join the picas and watch the first light hit the summit of Longs Peak.
 A great way to celebrate the start the summer.
 Be sure to bring warm clothes though, temperatures can often drop to near freezing overnight on the tundra.
 After watching the sunrise, head down to Grand Lake for the day.
 And then end your solstice day by coming back to the Tundra Communities Trail for sunset at 8:36pm.
 For more on this trail visit: tundra-communities-trail Mill Lake - 2.8 miles While Mills Lake is one of the very popular hikes in the Bear Lake corridor you can make it a special summer solstice evening hike after 6 pm when most visitors have gone home.
 Bring a thermos of tea, find a spot to settle in, and enjoy a spectacular sunset on the surrounding peaks.
 Plan to stay after dark and watch the full moon rise over Longs Peak (the actual full moon is on June 21 at 7:07pm).
 Plan to wrap up in something warm after the sun goes down and be sure to bring your headlamp for the hike out!
 Reminder: A timed-entry reservation is required for the Bear Lake corridor if you hike between the hours of 5am and 6pm.
 For more information on this trail visit: mills-lake-trail Lion Lakes Basin - 7 miles A hike to Lion Lake Basin requires a lot of day light, not just for the 14 miles out and back, but because you will want to have time to explore once you get there.
 The trail proper ends at Lion Lake No. 1.
 This is a spectacular destination on its own but after that there is Trio Falls, Lion Lake No. 2, and Snowbank Lake.
 Chiefs Head Peak and Mt.
 Alice serve as a spectacular scenic backdrop.
 There are no established trails to the upper lakes so travel carefully across these sensitive areas, and as always, watch the weather.
 All of these lakes are in the subalpine and alpine so plan and pack accordingly.
 For more information on this trail, visit: lion-lake-basin-trail Flattop Mtn-North Inlet Trail - 17.7 miles For the ultimate all day hike follow a trail that leads to dinner in Grand Lake.
 This thru-hike starts at Bear Lake and follows the Flattop trail to its broad summit before connecting with the trail to North Inlet.
 Be sure you have your hat, sunglasses and sunscreen as you will be traversing across the Continental Divide for a while.
 The trail then drops into the North Inlet drainage and eventually takes you right into downtown Grand Lake!
 Don't forget to make transportation arrangements to get back to Estes Park!
 Reminder: A timed-entry reservation is required for the Bear Lake corridor if you hike between the hours of 5am and 6pm.
 For more information on this trail, visit: Flattop-N.Inlet-trail Celebrate summer solstice with a sunrise or sunset hike.
 Wander down a mid-summer trail and find your path to be rejuvenated and re-connected with the magic of the longest day of the year.
 Then, make a commitment to keep wandering all summer long!

 "I do wander everywhere, Swifter than the moon's sphere"~ The Bard by Jason Miller This month we wanted to go on two different hikes that are EASY.
 After a long winter of sitting on the couch watching TV, it is best to ease back into the hiking season.
 We chose two hikes that are located outside the gates of Rocky Mountain National Park.
 You will still need to acquire a RMNP Entry Reservation (entry reservations begin May 24, 2024).
 The Lumpy Ridge Loop is only 1.6 miles but has some vertical gain which will get your blood pumping.
 Lily Lake Trail is just under one mile but is also a wonderful spot to begin your summer hiking season.
 Twin Owls via Lumpy Ridge Loop Located at the Gem Lake and Twin Owls parking lot you will find restrooms and the trailhead to this first hike.
 Scattered around the parking lot there are enormous boulders and rock features.
 This can provide your first photo opportunity if so desired.
 To begin the hike, you need to look for the sign that points to “Twin Owls Black Canyon Trail .6 miles."
 I suggest taking a picture of the trail map at the beginning of the hike and at the end.
 This gives you a time stamp and you can calculate your time on the trail.
 The trail starts off as a gentle climb on a pebble walkway.
-A few minutes into the walk we came to a sign.
+A few minutes into the walk we come to a sign.
 This sign informs us that we were crossing onto private property and that no pets are allowed on the trail.
 At this point you are on the MacGregor Ranch.
 This 3,600-acre ranch is nestled up against Rocky Mountain National Park.
 There are 41 structures including the ranch house, chicken house, milk shed, and “loafing shed."
 Be sure to stay on the trail and do not explore private buildings.
 Continuing, you will travel past the base of Twin Owls.
 Rock climber’s routes branch out in different spots along this section of The Black Canyon Trail.
 There are many signs along the way, but NONE have our trail name on them.
 Stay on the trail that points toward Gem Lake.
 We hugged the mountain side with fascinating views of the Rocky Mountains.
 When we came to a fork in the trail and a sign saying that Gem Lake is 1.2 miles away, we went right to continue our clockwise loop.
 At this juncture we were only .5 miles from the parking lot.
 Once we turned onto the last portion of the trail, it is a downhill grade all the way.
 Gentle switchbacks make it an easy walk down.
 We had a group of 6 people including two nine-year-old boys and completed the entire adventure in just over an hour.
 Total Distance - 1.6 miles Elevation Gain - 416 feet Average Time - 54 minutes Trail Rating - Easy to Moderate Lily Lake Trail Our second hike is one that I have always called a walk.
 Being a .8-mile flat loop with only 40 feet of elevation gain around a beautiful lake, most would not consider this as a worthy hike.
 Because of its expansive views of Longs Peek and Mount Meeker with this quaint lake in the front, we are placing it on our short list of must do hikes!
 Lily Lake Trailhead is located outside Estes Park on Highway 7 across the street from Twin Sisters Mountain.
 It was a clear day to start off and by the time we got to the trailhead the wind was blowing and temperature dropped 15 degrees.
 Dressing in layers ensured that we would be warm.
 We chose to walk around the lake counterclockwise which gave us the option of Lily Ridge Trail.
 If you are looking for a little harder hike, you can try this one.
 The entrance is only 75-100 yards up on the main trail.
 Look where you cross the river and there is a section of fencing.
 The trail is in front of the fence.
 This adds on .5 miles to the total route and changes the difficulty from easy to moderate.
 Choosing this route gives you views of Lily Lake from halfway up the side of Lily Mountain.
 Lily Lake Trail is a wide trail that is easily traveled no matter your ability.
 Strollers and wheelchair users are welcome.
 Today the trail is snow packed, so we needed to walk slowly and watch our footing.
 Walking along the north side of the lake gives you spectacular views of Longs Peak and Mount Meeker.
 There are a few benches sprinkled along the way that provide you with great resting opportunities and picture taking.
 At the far end of the lake, the landscape opens and mountains in the distance come into view.
 Moose sightings are rare, but they do occur in this area.
 Looking back across the lake toward the parking lot we could see Twin Sisters.
 Another massive mountain within the RMNP.
 Our trail continued alongside the water which gave us an opportunity to see numerous ducks.
 Wildlife is never far away from these great watering holes.
 On this side of the lake there are picnic tables so you can come, sit, and have dinner watching the sunset.
 Beautiful.
 We spent a total of 25 minutes on this easy hike.
 It's good to get outside, no matter the time or distance traveled.
 Be sure to eat a good breakfast, stretch, and plan well before hiking Rock Mountain National Park.
 Sunglasses, sunscreen, layers, and lunch are a must.
 Never forget to bring WATER!
 There are many options out there when it comes to hikes in the RMNP, but none this close to Estes Park with these kinds of views.
 Get Outside and use #HikeRocky when posting pictures on social media!
 All photos above by Jason Miller.
 Postscript: Mountain weather is tricky to predict at best.
 Jason went on his Lily Lake hike early May and his photos show a fair amount of snow.
 Dave Rusk hiked the same trail earlier on April 20th with practically dry conditions and minimal snow around Lily Lake.
 Proof positive it's important to keep up to date on weather and trail conditions in RMNP!
 Photos by Dave Rusk

 by Marlene Borneman "Go to the winter woods: listen there, look, watch, and “the dead months” will give you a subtler secret than any you have yet found in the forest."
 Fiona Macleod, Where the Forest Murmurs The name Wild Basin dates back to the early days of Enos and Joe Mills.
 Wild Basin is the southeastern section of Rocky Mountain National Park and designated as wilderness.
 It holds the headwaters of the North St. Vrain River and is filled with many lakes, creeks, and waterfalls.
 It is also home to a number of the most remote and rugged high peaks in the park.
 Wild Basin is indeed wild!
 Sandbeach Trail January 4, 2024 - Little to no snow describes the beginning of the Sandbeach Lake trail early this year.
 In fact, there was no need for snowshoes or even microspikes until about 1.5 miles up the trail.
 Icy spots were manageable and in many places the trail was bare.
 The start of the trail is on the south facing slopes of a moraine exposing it to the sun.
 Nonetheless, I found the lack of snow very unusual for January.
 Meeker Park Junction Approximately 1.5 miles up the trail we reach the Meeker Park Junction.
 At this point we hiked west where the trail follows a north facing slope.
 Here the snow became significant in the trees; however, the trail was well packed requiring only microspikes to be worn.
 It was very pleasant hiking along this section traveling through a thick conifer forest and aspen groves.
 Soon, we cross Campers Creek on a short foot bridge.
 Hunters Creek at 3.2 miles At 3.2 miles we cross Hunters Creek over another foot bridge.
 Hunters Creek is a dazzling stream in any season.
 The winter snows and frigid temperatures transform this creek to a magical scene adorned with dramatic ice crystals and snow sculptures.
 In summer months its banks are decorated with spectacular wildflowers!
 At this point the trail becomes steeper and we begin the climb toward the Sandbeach Lake.
 Sandbeach Lake Sandbeach Lake sits at 10,283 feet.
 This destination is very popular in summer months as it hosts four individual campsites and one group site.
 The shoreline is just as its namesake implies.
 A beautiful serene setting surrounded by fine sand and large boulders complete with spectacular views.
 To the south St. Vrain and Meadow Mountains with massive Copeland Mountain capturing the scene.
 To the north there are views of Mount Meeker and Longs Peak.
 Be cautious about walking out on the lake even on the coldest of days as it is often not completely frozen.
 The author enjoying lunch at Sandbeach Lake